Punctured groups for exotic fusion systems: Punctured groups for exotic fusion systems at odd primes

-Finally, suppose $n = 3$.
-Then $T$ is extraspecial of order $p^3$ and exponent $p$, and $\F_1$ has exactly $p$ essential subgroups of index $p$, namely the members of $P^S$ (the only other subgroup of index $p$ in $T$ being $[S,S]$, which is not essential).
-But there is no saturated fusion system over $T$ with exactly $p$ essential subgroups by the classification of Ruiz and Viruel \cite[Tables~1.1, 1.2]{RuizViruel2004}.
+In particular, $\Aut_{\F_1}(P^*)$ is isomorphic to a subgroup of $GL_2(p)$ containing $SL_2(p)$ and has thus a strongly $p$-embedded subgroup.
+Hence, the elements of $P^\F$ are essential and thus centric radical in $\F_1$.
+Since $A_0$ is normal in $S$, it follows moreover that $A_0$ is not conjugate to $P$.
+As $|A_0|=|P|$, property (iii) implies thus that every element of $\Aut_\F(A_0)$ extends to an $\F$-automorphism of $S$.
+In particular, $A_0$ is not radical in $\F_1$.
+As $T$ is extraspecial of order $p^3$ and exponent $p$, $T$ has exactly $p+1$ subgroups of order $p^2$.
+Moreover, since $T=N_S(P)$ has index $p$ in $S$, the conjugacy class $P^S$ has $p$ elements.
+This shows that there are exactly $p$ subgroups of $T$ of order $p^2$ which are centric and radical in $\F_1$, namely the elements of $P^S=P^\F$.
+However, by the classification of Ruiz and Viruel \cite[Tables~1.1, 1.2]{RuizViruel2004}, there is no saturated fusion system over $T$ with exactly $p$ essential subgroups of order $p^2$.
 This contradiction completes the proof of (c) and the lemma. \end{proof}

 Recall that $\F(r,n,k,Q)$ is realizable in the case $n = 2$ and thus has a punctured group.
 So the case $n\geq 3$, which we consider in the following proposition, is actually the only interesting remaining case.